From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 • \(p_t\) is the probability of detecting individual \(i\) at occasion \(t\), given it is alive

-The first equation says: the true state at time \(t\) is a Bernoulli trial that depends on whether the animal was alive at \(t-1\) and on the survival probability.
-If the animal is dead (\(z_{i,t-1} = 0\)), it stays dead (\(\phi \times 0 = 0\)).
-If it is alive, it survives to \(t\) with probability \(\phi\).
+The first equation says the true state at time \(t\) is a coin flip (a Bernoulli trial) that hangs on whether the animal was alive at \(t-1\) and on the survival probability.
+If it was already dead (\(z_{i,t-1} = 0\)) it stays dead, because \(\phi \times 0 = 0\).
+If it was alive, it makes it to \(t\) with probability \(\phi\).

-The second equation says: what we actually observe is a Bernoulli trial that depends on whether the animal is alive at \(t\) and on the detection probability.
-You cannot detect a dead animal (\(p \times 0 = 0\)).
+The second equation says what you actually see is another coin flip, this one hanging on whether the animal is alive at \(t\) and on the detection probability.
+You can’t detect a dead animal, since \(p \times 0 = 0\).
 You detect a live one with probability \(p\).

 Fitting a CJS model in R